opalmedapps/docs/docs/install/index.md

 #### Create and set up a new Firebase project

-If you don't have a dedicated Firebase project yet, follow the steps to [set up a Firebase project].
+If you don't have a dedicated Firebase project yet, follow the steps to [set up a Firebase project](./firebase-project-setup.md).
 Please also ensure that you restrict the permissions of the Firebase service account and API keys.

 #### Retrieve the Apple Push Notification certificates